danik9/discord-relay-bot/README.md

 ## Description
 A python program to relay messages from one discord server to another server using bot accounts.
-This project is basically almost all heavlly writted by chatGPT A.I! with me tweaking a couple things here and there!
+This project is basically almost all heavily writted by chatGPT A.I! with me tweaking a couple things here and there!

 Inspired by [joshmalek/discord-relay](https://github.com/joshmalek/discord-relay).